The Best and Worst Cooking Oils for Your Health

 Soybean oilSoybean oil is subjected to a hydrogenation process to preserve its shelf life and stabilize flavor.
 Unfortunately, this same process is responsible for making it an unhealthy oil for cooking.

-In order for it to not be considered harmful to your health, you need to choose organic soybean oil.
+In order for it to not be considered harmful to your health, it’s best to choose organic soybean oil.

 Once upon a time it was believed that margarine was better for you than butter because it was vegetable-based.
 But several studies have shown that it’s actually much worse thanks to the high content of trans fats.